Jump To Section

 - Cut the lemon in half.
 Juice one half and slice the other into ¼-inch thick rings.
 Set aside.

 - Return cutlets to pan to finish cooking.
 When the cutlets are warm and fully cooked through, about 2 minutes, transfer chicken to plates.
 Remove pan from heat and add butter.
 Stir until butter has melted and sauce has thickened.
 Taste the sauce and season with salt if needed.
-Spoon sauce and lemon slices over chicken and garnish with chopped parsley.
+Spoon sauce and lemon slices over chicken and garnish with chopped fresh parsley.